-As soon as you think you’ve planed enough off the door, rehang it and check how it swings.
-You want to avoid taking off more wood than you have to.
-You can always plane off more, but you can’t get any back once it’s been planed.
+As soon as you think you’ve trimmed enough off the door, rehang it and check how it swings.
+Avoid taking off more wood than you have to.
+You can always plane more, but you can’t get any back once it’s been shaved off!

 If the door sticks or scrapes, take it back down and plane a little more, repeating the process until it opens and closes perfectly.

-Once you’ve made the correct adjustments, sand down the areas you’ve planed to get them smooth again.
-Smoothness is all you’re aiming for, so don’t go overboard; you’ve already taken the right amount of wood off the door with your planer.
+Once you’ve made the adjustments, lightly sand the trimmed areas until they’re smooth.
+Smoothness is all you’re aiming for, so don’t go overboard.

-When the edges are smooth to the touch, reapply the same stain or paint you’ve used on the rest of the door.
+When the edges are smooth, reapply the same stain or paint you’ve used on the rest of the door.